jdgarwick/SonicPi/README.md

 If you want to make a note sharp, add an `s` after the note name such as `play :Fs3` and if you want to make a note flat, add a `b` such as `play :Eb3`.

-Now go *crazy* and have fun making your own tunes.

 # Synth Options: Amp and Pan

 As well as allowing you to control which note to play or which sample to